greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="gp_resource_group_cpu_priority"></a>gp_resource_group_cpu_priority

 Sets the CPU priority for Greenplum processes relative to non-Greenplum processes when resource groups are enabled.
-For example, when setting this parameter to `10` sets the ratio of allotted CPU for Greenplum processes to non-Greenplum processes to 10:1.
+For example, setting this parameter to `10` sets the ratio of allotted CPU resources for Greenplum processes to non-Greenplum processes to 10:1.

 > **Note**
 > This ratio calculation applies only when the machine's CPU usage is at 100%.